 EI PONE, STUDENT: Only with a better education system can our country develop.
 As a student, I felt responsibility.
 That’s why I joined the protest.

-KIRA KAY: 22-year-old Ei Pone and 21-year-old Kyaw Zin Thant were with a group of protestors confronted by police this spring.
+KIRA KAY: 22-year-old Ei Pone and 21-year-old Kyaw Zin Thant were with a group of protesters confronted by police this spring.

 KYAW ZIN THANT, STUDENT: They dragged us to the trucks to go to the prison.
 They started beating us while we were walking.
 They kicked us when we fell down.